 Specimens must also correspond to usage with the particular goods and services identified in an application or registration.
 Usage with one good or service will not suffice to show usage with an entirely different good or service.
 If there are multiple classes of goods or services at issue, then multiple specimens are usually required.

 A specimen must also show the same mark identified in the application or registration.
 Sometimes marks change over time.
-Such changes may mean the old mark is no longer being used.
-A common problem involves redesigning or refreshing a graphical logo to look more modern, which can affect the ability to maintain an existing registration.
+Such changes, if material, can mean the old mark is no longer being used.
+A common problem involves redesigning or refreshing a graphical logo to look more modern, which may affect the ability to maintain an existing registration.
 Changes to colors and graphical elements of a logo may mean you are using a new and different mark, even if the same words appear in both versions.
-Inconsistent spelling of a mark may also make a specimen unacceptable.
+Inconsistent spelling or wording of a mark may also make a specimen unacceptable.

 But the particular sorts of evidence acceptable as specimens will depend on whether it is for a trademark (for goods) or a service mark (for services).
 Those different goods/services requirements are taken up below.